Department F – Swine

 - While in the show and sale ring, hogs may only be guided by canes or tubes.
 No whips or crops allowed at any time.
 Any other devices must be approved by the Swine Committee.

 - The number of hogs sold by one (1) exhibitor is limited to two (2).
 All hogs must be cleaned thoroughly before entering the sale ring. .40 of 1% of the sale price of hogs will be withheld for pork referendum.

 - To recognize hog buyers, $5.00 will be retained from the proceeds of each hog sold to purchase a newspaper advertisement.

 - PENS MUST BE STRIPPED OF OLD BEDDING AND REBEDDED WITH FRESH BEDDING TWICE DURING FAIR WEEK.
 DESIGNATED TIMES WILL BE AT LEAST ONCE BEFORE SHOW DAY AND ONCE BEFORE SALE DAY.

 - Pigs with body hair length less than one-half inch are not eligible for the show.

 - The swine barn will be closed during the swine weigh-in and after 6:00 p.m. the day of the show and during the show.
 Only committee members or designated volunteers are permitted.

 - The Swine Committee reserves the right to amend and interpret these rules and regulations as they see fit.

-- Gilt entries MUST be designated by June weigh-in this year only.
-Youth must complete the breeding section of their project book to be eligible to show a gilt the following year.
-Please make sure you have a Gilt project book by June weigh-in.
+- Youth must complete the breeding section of their project book to be eligible to show gilt the following year.
+Please always make sure you have the proper Gilt project book by June weigh in.